 |(Report the pass rates since your last annual or biennial report to CVTEA)||(July 1,2012 – July 2015) Available to date|

 |Number of first-time candidates that have taken VTNE||29|

 |Total number of eligible first-time test takers||29|

 Students in the program are prepared with knowledge and skills to work in a number of animal health fields.
-While most RVT’s are employed in private veterinary practices, other employment opportunities include animal shelters, stables or reproductive facilities, zoos or wildlife facilities, pharmaceutical sales, the military, and homeland security.
-While the goal of most RVT’s is to promote animal health, some contribute to human health as well through biomedical research activities by working in laboratory facilities where they assist veterinarians and other scientists in medically-related fields such as gene therapy, cancer research, and cloning.
+While most LVT’s are employed in private veterinary practices, other employment opportunities include animal shelters, stables or reproductive facilities, zoos or wildlife facilities, pharmaceutical sales, the military, and homeland security.
+While the goal of most LVT’s is to promote animal health, some contribute to human health as well through biomedical research activities by working in laboratory facilities where they assist veterinarians and other scientists in medically-related fields such as gene therapy, cancer research, and cloning.

 Applicants accepted into the Veterinary Technology Program must attend a mandatory orientation that will be scheduled prior to the start of the fall semester.
-Additionally, accepted applicants must provide proof of current immunizations (including Hepatitis B which is a three – six month series, and arrange to take Rabies prophylaxis vaccinations), current TB test, CPR certification for Healthcare Providers and submit to a criminal background check and drug screen.
+Additionally, accepted applicants must provide proof of current immunizations (including Hepatitis B which is a three – six month series, and arrange to take Rabies prophylaxis vaccinations), current Tetanus test, CPR certification for Healthcare Providers and submit to a criminal background check and drug screen.